 David Chisnall, theraven

-David Chisnall is a research assitant at Swansea University and author of The Definitive Guide to the Xen Hypervisor.
-He is currently working on several projects related to efficient dynamic language designs and the history of computing.
-In his copious free time, he writes a column for InformIT.
+David Chisnall is a freelance writer and consultant.
+He is the author of The Definitive Guide to the Xen Hypervisor, Cocoa Programming Developer's Handbook, and Objective-C 2.0 Phrasebook.
+He is currently working on several projects related to efficient language design and implementation.
+He writes a column for InformIT.
 His contributions to Étoilé include:

-- EtoileSerialise, the persisnent object framework used by CoreObject.
+• EtoileSerialise, the persistent object framework used by CoreObject.

-A slightly out-of-date version of his CV is online for anyone considering offering him a job and not put off by the fact he writes about himself in the third person.
+A slightly out-of-date version of his CV is online for anyone considering offering him work and not put off by the fact he writes about himself in the third person.

 Quentin Mathé, qmathe